fahadPathan7/SUST-FTMS-Backend/readme.md

 **2. Table Creation**

 - Copy the codes inside `allTables.txt` file from the `Database` folder.
-- Paste the contents of `allTables.sql` into your MySQL client (XAAMP) and execute the script to create the necessary tables.
+- Paste the contents of `allTables.txt` into your MySQL client (XAAMP) and execute the script to create the necessary tables.

 **3. Running the Backend**